Happenmass/ControlNet-for-SDXL/README.md

 No constructure change has been made in controleNet

 ## Device Requirements
-All params need to be trained is about 2.6B, it is tested that at least 32GB GPU memory needed to train the model.
+All params need to be trained is about 2.6B, so you may need a GPU with at least 32G memory.

+It's not working on my RTX3090, I'm testing the training code on a A10

 # Stable Diffusion + ControlNet